reside-ic/reside-hyperv-scripts/README.md

 # reside-hyperv-scripts

-These scritps relate so far to `wpia-reside1` - a VM host we will be using to run lots of VMs.
+These scripts relate so far to `wpia-reside1` - a VM host we will be using to run lots of VMs.

 ## The Host Machine Specs